Einenlum/django-event-feed/README.md

 # Django Event Feed

+You can see the API in action [here on Heroku](https://django-event-feed.herokuapp.com/doc/).

 A toy project to play with Django Rest Framework.
 Only the REST API is coded.
 No frontend.